dfilion/centos6-jenkins-ruby-docker/README.md

 ## What is centos6-jenkins-ruby?

-centos6-jenkins-ruby is an image that provides a CenOS6 ssh Jenkins client with various Ruby versions installed via RVM.
+centos6-jenkins-ruby is an image that provides a CenOS6 ssh Jenkins client with various Ruby versions installed using RVM.

-This image setup for using Jenkins to test Puppet modules.
+The Purpose of this image is to provide a Jenkins SSH client to test Puppet modules against various Ruby versions.

-The following Ruby versions, which are the Puppet supported versions, are pre-installed:
+The following Ruby versions are pre-installed.

 - ruby-1.8.7-head
 - ruby-1.9.3-p551